At Beatrice Tate School we aim to:

 Beatrice Tate is a school where individuals are valued and all are expected to give of their best.
 Our teaching enables pupils to make sense of the world and to operate more effectively within it so that, as individuals, they become more contributing and valued members of society.

 Beatrice Tate School is a purpose-built day school for pupils aged 11-19 whose educational needs cannot adequately be met in mainstream schools.
-The school was built in 2013 and provides a high quality learning environment for 75 pupils, all of whom have a Statement of Special Educational Need or an Education, Health and Care Plan.
+The school was built in 2013 and provides a high quality learning environment for 97 pupils, all of whom have an Education, Health and Care Plan.
 The school offers all pupils a broad balanced and differentiated curriculum with full entitlement to the National Curriculum.

 The school was last inspected by Ofsted on the 27th April 2016.Â